What is life insurance?

 What factors impact the cost of life insurance?

-Several things affect your life insurance costs, but these are some of the most common.
+Several things affect the cost of life insurance, but these are some of the most common.

 COUNTRY Financial® is a family of affiliated companies (collectively, COUNTRY) located in Bloomington, IL.
 Learn more about who we are.